 — The Big Inning (@big_inning) October 24, 2016

-The few handfuls of the dieharders diehard enough to know anything have kept dutifully mum on the subject.
-The curse whisperers, the old-timers, the longest of the sufferers—spooked by hardly understood prospects of incidental invocation.
+The few handfuls of the diehard diehard enough to know anything have kept responsibly mum on the subject.
+The curse whisperers, the old-timers, the longest of the sufferers—spooked by the potential for incidental invocation.
 Of a curse whose laws have gone unexplained for years, whose rules exist on unstable wavy planes.
 A jumbled supernatural logic, bouncing off the walls of heartbroken Cubbie universe.

 In 2003, the containment grid was shut down.
 Turned off.
 Releasing all ghouls and baseball gremlins of Cubs hell into some city-wide, melting disaster.
 And then.
 In stepped the doctor.
 Theo Epstein.
 The ghostbuster.
 Taking aim, firing, stream-crossing, trapping, containing—just long enough for a quick one while billygoat’s away.

 This goat is toast!
 Let’s show this prehistoric b*tch how we do things downtown…